solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 **Stack Parameters**

-Stacks can be parametrised, which is really powerful feature for spinning multiple environments from same templates.
+Stacks can be parametrised, which is really powerful feature for spinning multiple environments from one template.

 ## The Principles

 ### 1. Large is Good

 You might be tempted to divide your application stack into small logical pieces.
-And I don't blame you for this - programmers and ops people are generally really good in structuring things from small pieces.
-But with CloudFormation, this is just not practical.
+And I don't blame you for this - programmers and ops people are generally really good in structuring things from small pieces, but with CloudFormation, this is just not practical.
 For instance, you could have horseloads of small stacks, such as:

 * `acme-iam-stack.yml`
 * `acme-network-stack.yml`